-Format Extension High-order Notes

-Gmsh msh ✓ High-order hexes, quads, tetrahedra and triangles are supported up to arbitrary order.
+Format Extension High-order Notes Gmsh msh ✓ High-order hexes, quads, tetrahedra and triangles are supported up to arbitrary order.
 Prisms supported up to order 4, pyramids up to order 1.

-Nektar++ xml ✓ Most functionality supported.

-HDF5 nekg ✓ Most functionality supported.

-VTK vtk × Experimental.
-Only ASCII triangular data is supported.
+Nektar++ HDF5 VTK xml nekg vtk √ √ × Most functionality supported.
+Most functionality supported.
+Outputs mesh only, supports line segments in 1D, triangles and quadrilaterals in 2D and tetrahedra, hexahedra, prisms and pyramids in 3D.
+The VTK legacy format and XML format, both compressed and uncompressed, are supported.
+Requires NEKTAR_USE_VTK option to be activated in cmake.

-Note that for both Gmsh and VTK, it is highly likely that you will need to experiment with the source code in order to successfully generate meshes since robustness is not guaranteed.
+Note that for Gmsh, it is highly likely that you will need to experiment with the source code in order to successfully generate meshes since robustness is not guaranteed.

-The default for xml is into binary data which has been converted into base64.
-If you wish to see an ascii output you need to specify the output module option uncompress by executing:
+The default for xml and vtk is into binary data which has been converted into base64.
+If you wish to see an ascii output you need to specify the output module option uncompress.
+For the uncompressed xml the user can execute: